Critical Minerals and Energy Intelligence. Stay Ahead.

 Consistent nickel prices of at least US$34,000 per metric ton are estimated to be needed to encourage the investment in new mines.
 The cost to ensure supply of nickel and copper keep up with demand is estimated as much as US$350 billion.

-Nickel supply responses are in the pipeline for 2022 24 - The Oregon Group - Investment Insights
+Nickel supply responses are in the pipeline for 2022 24 - The Oregon Group - Critical Minerals and Energy Intelligence

-Nickel price incentive curve indonesia - The Oregon Group - Investment Insights
+Nickel price incentive curve indonesia - The Oregon Group - Critical Minerals and Energy Intelligence

 And, even if this financing was found today, it can take up to ten years for a nickel mine to be permitted, built and operational.